Exeter St Davids railway station: History

-Facilities
+Description

+The station entrance is on the east side of the line, facing the city centre which is about a 15 minutes walk along well-signposted routes.
+There are frequent bus services to the centre from the station approach road.

 The main buffet and bookshop are both outside the ticket gates.
 There are also a number of local shops outside the station along with the Great Western Hotel and a Premier Inn hotel.
 There is a smaller buffet on platforms 5 & 6.